bodrick/awesome/README.md

 *   [0xd4d/dnlib](https://github.com/0xd4d/dnlib) - Reads and writes .NET assemblies and modules
 *   [Concurrency-Lab/ParallelHelper](https://github.com/Concurrency-Lab/ParallelHelper) - Parallel Helper is a static code analyzer for C# projects that supports the development of parallel and asynchronous code.
 The analyzer is built with the help of the .NET Compiler Platform (Roslyn) and is available as a NuGet package as well as a Visual Studio extension.
 *   [manfredsteyer/yarp-auth-proxy](https://github.com/manfredsteyer/yarp-auth-proxy) -
-*   [adamralph/bullseye](https://github.com/adamralph/bullseye) - 🎯 A .NET library for running a target dependency graph.
+*   [adamralph/bullseye](https://github.com/adamralph/bullseye) - 🎯 A .NET library, developed by humans, for running a target dependency graph.
-*   [adamralph/simple-exec](https://github.com/adamralph/simple-exec) - 🏃 A .NET library for running external commands.
+*   [adamralph/simple-exec](https://github.com/adamralph/simple-exec) - 🏃 A .NET library, developed by humans, for running external commands.
 *   [jbogard/Respawn](https://github.com/jbogard/Respawn) - Intelligent database cleaner for integration tests
 *   [flamencist/Core.System.Configuration.Install](https://github.com/flamencist/Core.System.Configuration.Install) - Port System.Configuration.Install to dotnet core
 *   [CarterCommunity/Carter](https://github.com/CarterCommunity/Carter) - Carter is framework that is a thin layer of extension methods and functionality over ASP.NET Core allowing code to be more explicit and most importantly more enjoyable.